 New machines and innovative agricultural methods enabled mass food production and shipping to distant places, which opened up opportunities for large profit.
 Technology has been rapidly improving since then, making such giant leaps that many existing inventions seem like science fiction to an average person.
 Thanks to technology in agriculture, the producers are able to offer all types of food anywhere in the world, any time of year, regardless of the season.

-The pioneers of mass food production were probably thrilled with the results and the potential to feed the entire world.
+The pioneers of mass food production, including the scientists in the food science industry, were probably thrilled with the results and the potential to feed the entire world.
 They were oblivious to the fact that irresponsible use of soil and water could have a devastating effect on the planet and its inhabitants – human, plant and animal.
 But that’s where we are today.
 Because of our insatiate desire to take from nature more than it can safely give, we are facing a grim future.

 That’s how the term “sustainable” became so relevant and important today.
 We need to revert to and discover new sustainable methods of food production if we want to provide a livable future to our posterity.